j4w8n/regex/README.md

 `/^[.]?(?:(?![-])[a-z0-9-]{1,63}(?<![-])\.)*(?:[a-z]{1,63})$/i`

 ### Strict Cookie-use
 Public suffixes like "com" are not allowed.
-At minimum, there must be a domain and a tld. e.g. "a.co" is valid.
+At minimum, there must be a domain and a tld. e.g. "a.a" is valid.

 `/^[.]?(?:(?![-])[a-z0-9-]{1,63}(?<![-])\.)+(?:[a-z]{1,63})$/i`